RoboPI laboratory is home for field robotics at the department of ECE, UF. We focus on developing novel and improved computational systems

 Where to look?— is an intriguing problem of computer vision that deals with finding interesting or salient pixels in an image/video.

-As seen in this GANGNAM video!, the problem of Salient Object Detection (SOD) aims at identifying the most important or distinct objects in a scene.
+As seen in this GANGNAM video!, the problem of Salient Object Detection (SOD) aims at identifying the most important objects in a scene.

 It is a successor to the human fixation prediction problem that aims to highlight pixels that human viewers would focus on at first glance.